Skip to content

 Being superfine wool it feels so soft, and weighing only 80 grams (nearly 3 ounces) it’s very light and drapable.
 You can wear it in different ways to feature either the fringed end or the silk band.

 My inspiration came from browsing aerial images of the Australian landscape on the internet.
 I found a great online album of the photographer Yann Arthus-Bertrand who seems to spend his time seeing the landscape from above.
 This is his website http://www.yannarthusbertrand2.org.
-In this nuno wrap I was trying to capture the ripples in the sand of Arthus-Bertrand’s image of the Buccaneer Archipelago in the Kimberley area of coastal north-west Australia.
+In this nuno felt wrap I was trying to capture the ripples in the sand of Arthus-Bertrand’s image of the Buccaneer Archipelago in the Kimberley area of coastal north-west Australia.

 Although not very successfully, I was trying to create ripples in the silk fabric by laying the wool fleece vertically and rolling across the width of the wrap.
 In theory it should work, but maybe it needs more rolling to get those ripples happening.